-The Legoland Florida Brick or Treat event runs select weekends in October; this year, those weekends are the 6th/7th 13th/14th, 20th/21st, 27th/28th, as well as Halloween itself, October 31st.
+The Legoland Florida Brick or Treat event runs select weekends in October; this year, those weekends are the 5th/6th, 12th/13th, 19th/20th, 26th/27th.
 All of the fun of the event is included in regular park admission, although there are VIP Experiences available too, and all of the activities run every weekend.
-The Brick or Treat events begin at park opening, and times for things like the character meet and greets and the shows can be found on the park map (the trick or treating begins at 2pm for Annual Pass holders and 3pm for other park guests, finishing up for everyone at 7pm).
+The Brick or Treat events begin at park opening, and times for things like the character meet and greets and the shows can be found on the park map (the trick or treating begins at 2pm and finishes at 7pm).
 Kids are encouraged to dress up in costume for the event, although it is not mandatory, and we saw plenty of kids both in and out of costume.
 Bear in mind of course that this is Florida, and since the event happens during the day, it can get HOT!
 You can find out more by downloading the full event guide here, which is also available upon entry to the park.

 Lego Brick Builds

 Meeting Lego Characters

 As well as the character greetings, there were spots to have your picture taken with an amazing Lego pumpkin (so big that you could climb into it!) and a Lego Hearse.
 Photographers were available to take your photo, and photos were available for viewing and purchase at the entrance (although you are welcome to use your own camera as well).

 Trick or Treating